tancredeguillou/JassGame/README.md

-# oop_project_jass
+# Brief
 Jass Card Game in Object Oriented Programming code

 Object Oriented Programming Practice Course, Professor Michel Schinz, 2018

 Objective : Be able to play a Swiss card game called Jass.
 That is implementing the rules and the behavior of the cards using O-O Programming.
 Adding the possibility to play online.
 Adding a good looking, comprehensive visual interface.
 Testing and debugging the additional code every week in order to maintain maximum robustness of the programm.

-TO HAVE A LOOK AT THIS PROJECT IN DETAIL, PLEASE SEE THE FULL DESCRIPTION ON THE PDF README FILE.
-THIS IS ONLY A BRIEF DESCRIPTION AND INDICATION TO RUN THE PROGRAMM.
+## To have a look at this project in detail, please see the full description in the `README.pdf` file.

+# Overview

-To launch the program, run the LocalMain class as follow :
+To launch the program, run the `LocalMain` class as follow :

 The program accepts 4 or 5 arguments.
 The first 4 specify the players, and the last, optional, specifies the seed to be used to generate the seeds of the different random generators of the program.
 Each player is specified by means of a string of characters composed of one to three components, separated from each other by a two-point (:).